Discover the most popular black kitchens

 We recommend combining black with steel in kitchens that feature large, sleek, harmonised panels free from bumps and handles – where all appliances and drawers blend seamlessly and disappear.
 The black and steel kitchen is ideal for open spaces that blend into the living room.
 One way to make this science-fiction style kitchen a little more “human” is to combine it with bare brick walls or add a long refectory table made from unfinished wood.

 You now have five proposals to deck out your kitchen in black.
-It doesn’t have to be Black Friday to modernise your cabinets or worktop.
+It doesn’t have to be Black Friday to modernise your cabinets or countertop.
 There’s always a good excuse to make your house a home, and the kitchen is, without a doubt, the best place to start.